transmission/transmission/README.md

 You would want to setup your editor to make use of the .clang-format file located in the root of this repository and the eslint/prettier rules in web/package.json.

-If for some reason you are unwilling or unable to do so, there is a shell script which you could run either directly or via docker-compose:
+If for some reason you are unwilling or unable to do so, there is a shell script which you can use: `./code_style.sh`

-    $ ./code_style.sh
-    or
-    $ docker-compose build --pull
-    $ docker-compose run --rm code_style

 ## Sponsors